 This talk starts with an empirical analysis of targeted attacks, i.e., cyber attacks targeting specific systems and/or individuals.
 To do so, I will rely on a dataset of over 1,000 malicious emails that have targeted human-rights NGOs as well as a few high-profile targets such as the New York Times and US embassies.
 All these malicious emails have consistently evaded GMail’s defenses over a 4-year period.
 Among other things, I will show that approximately 75% of these emails impersonated the victims’ contacts to lure them into opening malicious attachments.

 I will then demonstrate that the filters of popular webmails (i.e., AOL, Hotmail, and Yahoo) and email clients (i.e., Outlook and Thunderbird) can easily be evaded to impersonate their users’ contacts.
 I will propose a novel defense that complements existing filters with writing-style (stylometry) analysis to increase the difficulty of impersonating users’ contacts.
 Using several email datasets, I will confirm that our design detects sender impersonation with very-high accuracy.

 Finally, I will close with a few open problems in that research space.

-Stevens Le Blond holds a M.Sc. from Vrije Universiteit, Amsterdam and a Ph.D. from INRIA, France.
+Stevens Le Blond holds an M.Sc. from Vrije Universiteit, Amsterdam and a Ph.D. from INRIA, France.
 Stevens seeks to tackle high-risk / high-impact research problems in the broad areas of computer systems and networks.
-After having enjoyed sun bathing in Nice, Stevens is now experiencing actual bathing in Germany where he’s a postdoc in Paul Francis’ group at the Max Planck Institute for Software Systems.
-Stevens’ Ph.D. work has been featured in the New York times, NPR, and the Wall Street Journal.
+After having enjoyed sunbathing in Nice, Stevens is now experiencing actual bathing in Germany where he’s a postdoc in Paul Francis’ group at the Max Planck Institute for Software Systems.
+Stevens’ Ph.D. work has been featured in the New York Times, NPR, and the Wall Street Journal.
 His research has been published in leading conferences such as Usenix Security, SIGCOMM, and IMC.